rockcairn/nextjs-ts/README.md

 - NEXTJS
   - REACTJS FE
-  - SSR with knex and mysql connection
+  - SSR with knex and postgres connections

 ## Packages